kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws-ha/README.md

     kubectl get nodes -o wide
     ```

+    There should now be 3 control nodes and 2 workers.

 ## Create a test service

 Run the following on `student-node`

+1. Ensure all calico pods are running.
+They can take a while to initialise

+    ```bash
+    watch kubectl get pods -n calico-system
+    ```

+    Press `CTRL-C` to exit watch when pods are stable

 1. Deploy and expose an nginx pod